Vector35/binaryninja-api/README.md

 * [mlil-parser](https://github.com/Vector35/binaryninja-api/tree/dev/examples/mlil_parser) parses Medium-Level IL, demonstrating how to match types and use a visitor class (only usable with licenses that support headless API access)
 * [print_syscalls](https://github.com/Vector35/binaryninja-api/tree/dev/examples/print_syscalls) is a standalone executable that prints the syscalls used in a given binary (only usable with licenses that support headless API access)
 * [triage](https://github.com/Vector35/binaryninja-api/tree/dev/examples/triage) is a fully featured plugin that is shipped and enabled by default, demonstrating how to do a wide variety of tasks including extending the UI through QT
+* [workflows](https://github.com/Vector35/binaryninja-api/tree/dev/examples/workflows) is a collection of plugins that demonstrate using Workflows to extend the analysis pipeline
 * [x86 extension](https://github.com/Vector35/binaryninja-api/tree/dev/examples/x86_extension) creates an architecture extension which shows how to modify the behavior of the build-in architectures without creating a complete replacement

 ## Licensing